djugei/djugei.github.io/content/how-arch-delta-works.md

     usually because of package renames or ```pacman -Scc```.

-\* the efficiency described in the opening paragraph is with linux-image blacklisted, due to low gains (about 20% saved) and long calculation.
+\* the efficiency described in the opening paragraph is with linux-image blacklisted, due to very low gains and long calculation.
+  It also only covers hits,
+    ignoring uncaught renames,
+    newly introduced dependencies,
+    and the user simply not having the previous version in cache.

 To give efficacy feedback the tool outputs bandwidth saved in the end of each run, and provides a "stats" subcommand that calculates statistics by scanning the package cache.